Interpause/auto-sd-paint-ext/README.md

 A: Unfortunately no, all plugins so far have different APIs.
 The official API is coming soon though...

 ## UI Changelog

+### 2022-10-31

+- Moved base size/max size & some other quick config options based on user feedback.

 ### 2022-10-25